rootstock/hsm/README.md

 Also, make sure you have pip installed with Python 3.

-Needs secp256k1, install with:
+You will probably need to create a Python venv (virtual environment) with `python3 -m venv <env_name>`, to install the dependencies like:

+> python3 -m venv my_env

+Install `secp256k1` with:

 > sudo pip install secp256k1

 Run with:

 > python3 fedhm-mockup.py

-You may need to create a file named `key.secp256` manually and put the generated private key in it.

 For options: